EleutherAI/website/content-blog/pile-t5.md

 draft: false
 ---

 The T5 model (Raffel et al, 2019) has been a widely used model in the NLP community.
 With downloads of its base model from HF being in the millions, it's no doubt that these models have been a community favorite.
 However, T5's tokenizer omits important code-related tokens and subsequent pretraining datasets have been released with higher quality in its filtering and diverse domain.
-In this blogpost, we introduce an alternative version of T5; Pile-T5 that uses the Pile (Gao et al, 2020) and LLAMA (Touvron et al, 2023) tokenizer that intends to improve upon those weaknesses.
+In this blogpost, we introduce a new version of T5; Pile-T5 that is trained on the Pile (Gao et al, 2020) and uses the LLAMA tokenizer (Touvron et al, 2023) that intends to improve upon those weaknesses.

 ## Model Description

 Our alternative version consists of replacing the pretrained dataset with the Pile and switching out the original T5 tokenizer with the LLAMA tokenizer.
-Pile-T5 was trained to 2 million steps or 2 trillion tokens in total.
+Pile-T5 was trained to 2 million steps or 2 trillion tokens in total, twice what the original T5 model was trained for.
 We train with the original span corruption method and observe that improvements for finetuning on downstream tasks that users would want to for their usecases.
-On top of that, Pile-T5 performs much better on code tasks which would benefit extension towards code tasks.
+We find that our models substantially outpreform the widely used T5 models even in token-matched settings.
+In particular, Pile-T5 performs much better on code tasks which would benefit extension towards code tasks.
 Our released models were trained on the same hyperparameters as the original T5, utilizing [T5x](https://github.com/google-research/t5x).
 We release the our experiments scripts [here](https://github.com/EleutherAI/improved-t5).

 These models are accessible from EleutherAI's [huggingface page](https://huggingface.co/collections/EleutherAI/pile-t5-65a76a0d0022dd270b385a66).
 A notable difference from the original T5 is that the Pile-T5 uses the transformer implementation for [UMT5](https://huggingface.co/docs/transformers/model_doc/umt5) (Chung, Constant, Garcia et al, 2023) because it uses the same scalable implementation in T5x.
-Inspired by Pythia (Biderman and Shoelkopf et al 2023), we release [intermediate checkpoints](https://huggingface.co/collections/EleutherAI/pile-t5-65a76a0d0022dd270b385a66) that span every 10.000 steps.
-The `main` branch for these models in their resepective huggingface page is the 2 million step version.
+Inspired by Pythia (Biderman and Shoelkopf et al 2023), we release [intermediate checkpoints](https://huggingface.co/collections/EleutherAI/pile-t5-65a76a0d0022dd270b385a66) that span every 10,000 steps with the goal of empowering researchers to study the evolution of our models over time.
+The `main` branch for these models in their resepective huggingface page is the 2 million step version, with other branches containing the partially trained checkpoints.
 In addition, we release the T5x versions of the checkpoints [here](https://huggingface.co/collections/EleutherAI/pile-t5-t5x-checkpoints-660aaab3e8c24412c5f69a6a).

 ## Going Beyond 1 Trillion Tokens